ipsusu/ipsuShade/README.md

   - Open the the  ipsuShade `.zip` you just downloaded, navigate inside it's `/reshade-presets/` folder.
   - Copy the `ipsuShade` folder from inside here, into the `/reshade-presets/` folder inside your FFXIV `/game/` folder.
     <p align="center"> <img width="75%" src="https://i.imgur.com/mSqMYKp.png"> </p>
   - You can now safely delete the old `Ipsusu` folder from the game presets folder also, this is the old folder containing the v1.0.1 presets.
+These will no longer work properly with the new shaders, so you should probably do this.
   - You should now have manually updated your ReShade to use the standard ReShade shaders and installed the new ipsuShade presets!

 - **For XIV Dawntrail and onwards, due to the Graphics Update, you require one last ReShade configuration step.**